The Kenyon Review: History

-In 1979, the quarterly was started up again under Kenyon College President Phillip Hardin Jordan Jr. with Kenyon Professors of English Fred Turner, Ron Sharp, and William Klein as its editors.
+The magazine ceased publication in 1969 due to financial challenges and was revived in 1979 under the leadership of Kenyon College President Phillip Hardin Jordan Jr. with Kenyon Professors of English Fred Turner, Ron Sharp, and William Klein as its editors.
 In 1989, The Kenyon Review had a circulation of 4,500.

-Marilyn Hacker, a poet, became the magazine's first full-time editor in 1990.
-"She quickly broadened the quarterly's scope to include more minority and marginalized viewpoints," according to the magazine.
+In 1990, Marilyn Hacker, became the first full-time editor, followed in 1994 by David H. Lynn, who led the publication for over two decades and oversaw a period of financial stabilization and institutional expansion.